-revenues rose 6.5% from $636 million in 2012 to $678 million in 2013, according to the latest figures from the Cinema Advertising Council, which includes the two dominant cinema ad networks, NCM Media
+advertising revenues rose 6.5% from $636 million in 2012 to $678 million in 2013, according to the latest figures from the Cinema Advertising Council, which includes the two dominant cinema ad

 That’s a record high for the industry since CAC began tracking revenues back in 2002.

-automotive, computer software, consumer electronics, consumer products, and TV, according to the CAC, which counted 93 new brand advertisers in 2013, powering growth in the retail and apparel and
+last year were automotive, computer software, consumer electronics, consumer products, and TV, according to the CAC, which counted 93 new brand advertisers in 2013, powering growth in the retail and

-U.S. history, at $10.9 billion.”
-The CAC also touted upcoming upfront presentations from both NCM and Screenvision, which have both signaled their intention to lure video ad dollars away from
+office year in U.S. history, at $10.9 billion.”
+The CAC also touted upcoming upfront presentations from both NCM and Screenvision, which have both signaled their intention to lure video ad

-“Front & Center,” with a new format to better showcase entertainment programming and ads.
-The new “Front & Center” preshow runs 20 minutes and consists of three
+advertising, “Front & Center,” with a new format to better showcase entertainment programming and ads.
+The new “Front & Center” preshow runs 20 minutes and consists of

-entertainment blocks, with advertising opportunities including custom branded content segments, sponsorship of show segments, music, trivia, the preshow, and custom promos and interstitials.
-There is
+three entertainment blocks, with advertising opportunities including custom branded content segments, sponsorship of show segments, music, trivia, the preshow, and custom promos and interstitials.

 There is also capability for interactive engagement with partners like Shazam.